-- Since 2018 the adoptive parents of a child up to the age of five are entitled to receive 365 days' paid leave equal to 90 per cent from their average gross monthly earnings or their average insurance income (from the 12 months preceding the adoption).
-If the adoptive parent does not use the leave and returns to fulltime employment, they are entitled to receive 50 per cent financial compensation for the period of the leave. - The leave allocated for pregnancy, childbirth, and child adoption (plus the financial compensations related to it) end in the case of stillbirth, death of the child, if the child is given for adoption, or the child is enrolled in a public childcare institution.
-The exact end of leave depends also on a medical statement certifying that the mother is in good health and can return to work. - b.
-Paternity leave (otpusk po bashtinstvo) (responsibility of the Ministry of Labour and Social Policy; National Social Security Institute)
+- Since 2018 the adoptive parents of a child up to the age of five are entitled to receive 365 days' paid leave equal to 90 per cent of their average gross monthly earnings or their average insurance income (from the 12 months preceding the adoption).
+If the adoptive parent does not use the leave and returns to full-time employment, they are entitled to receive 50 per cent financial compensation for the period of the leave. - The leave allocated for pregnancy, childbirth, and child adoption (plus the financial compensations related to it) end in the case of stillbirth, death of the child, if the child is given for adoption, or the child is enrolled in a public childcare institution.
+The exact end of leave depends also on a medical statement certifying that the mother is in good health and can return to work.